tw4l/brunnhilde/README.md

 #### Windows

-Windows support is currently limited.
-Most functions should work but are not tested as thoroughly as on Linux and Mac.
+*Note: Windows support for Brunnhilde is limited.
+Normal reporting of directories should work without issue.
+Scanning of disk images, virus scanning, and running bulk_extractor will require installation of the dependencies below and has not yet been thoroughly tested.
+Note that Brunnhilde does not call the true utility when run in Windows.*

 * SleuthKit: Download Windows binaries, install in Program Files, and add location of binaries to path.
 Download [fiwalk.exe](http://downloads.digitalcorpora.org/downloads/fiwalk/) separately, rename to simply 'fiwalk.exe' and move to same location as Sleuthkit binaries.
 * HFSExplorer: Use Windows installer and install at C:\Program Files (x86)\HFSExplorer.
 * bulk_extractor: Install using [Windows installer](http://downloads.digitalcorpora.org/downloads/bulk_extractor/).
 Make sure to select option to add bulk_extractor to path.
-* ClamAV: INSTRUCTIONS TO COME

-*Note: Brunnhilde does not call the tree utility in Windows*
+* ClamAV: Install using [Windows msi installer](https://www.clamav.net/downloads).
+See instructions [here](https://www.isode.com/Documentation/clamav.html) for additional help.

 ### Thanks

-Thank you to Richard Lehane for writing Siegfried, Ross Spencer for ideas and help, Kevin Powell for suggesting the additions of ClamAV and bulk_extractor and writing the initial code to integrate these tools, and to the PRONOM team at the UK National Archives for building and maintaining such a wonderful tool.
+Thank you to Richard Lehane for writing Siegfried, Ross Spencer for ideas and help, Kevin Powell for suggesting the additions of ClamAV and bulk_extractor and writing the initial code to integrate these tools, Brian Dietz for suggesting improvements in tsk_recover and macOS functionality, and to the PRONOM team at the UK National Archives for building and maintaining such a wonderful tool.

 ### Licensing